 All shellfish are incredibly nutritious.
 Mussels, clams and oysters are excellent sources of dietary iron.
-The U.S Department of agriculture reports that 100 grams of clams contain up to 17 per cent of your daily iron requirement – or around 3 mg.
+The US Department of agriculture reports that 100 grams of clams contain up to 17% of your daily iron requirement – or around 3 mg.
 They are also incredibly high in vitamin C, which naturally eases absorption.

-Red meat is highly nutritious.
-One hundred grams of ground beef has 2.7 mg of iron.
+Red meat is highly nutritious, and 100 grams of ground beef has 2.7 mg of iron.
 Meat is abundant in high-quality protein, several B vitamins, zinc, and selenium.
-It’s one of the most accessible sources of heme iron.
+It’s one of the most accessible sources of haem iron.

 Turkey meat, especially dark turkey, is chock-full of protein and iron.
 It’s a great source of a variety of vitamins and minerals.
-One hundred grams of turkey meat will give you an average of 1.43 mg iron.
+100 grams of turkey meat will give you an average of 1.43 mg iron.

-Tasty, nutritious, and rich in iron.
-28 grams of dark chocolate contains, on average, 3.4 mg of iron.
+Tasty, nutritious, and rich in iron, 28 grams of dark chocolate contains, on average, 3.4 mg of iron.
 It also works as an antioxidant, promoting friendly bacteria in your gut.
-Make sure you’re aiming for dark chocolate with at least 70 per cent cocoa.
+Make sure you’re aiming for dark chocolate with at least 70% cocoa.

-As a rule, people that take an iron supplement should take it in the morning, on an empty stomach, with water or a drink containing vitamin C. And for those who have a sensitive stomach, their best bet is to take their iron right after a meal.
+As a rule, people that take an iron supplement should take it in the morning, on an empty stomach, with water or a drink containing vitamin C. For those who have a sensitive stomach, their best bet is to take their iron right after a meal.

 But as you know, not all supplements are created equal.